Query Rewriting for Retrieval-Augmented Large Language Models: Methodology

+A task with retrieval augmentation can be denoted as follows.
+Given a dataset of a knowledge-intensive task (e.g., open-domain QA), $D = \{(x, y)_i\}, i = 0,1,2, \dots, N$, $x$ (e.g., a question) is the input to the pipeline, $y$ is the expected output (e.g., the correct answer).
+Our pipeline consists of three steps. (\romannumeral1) Query rewrite: generate a query $\tilde{x}$ for required knowledge based on the original input $x$. (\romannumeral2) Retrieve: search for related context, $doc$. (\romannumeral3) Read: comprehend the input along with contexts $[doc, x]$ and predict the output $\hat{y}$.

-We first introduce to rewrite search query by prompting the LLM.
-Related word has proved that retrieval augmentation can cause misleading and compromise the language model \cite{mallen2023llm_memorization}, especially for parametric knowledge.
-In step (1), a straightforward method is to ask the LLM to generate queries to search for information that is potentially needed.
-The prompt encourages the LLM to reason, and the output can be none, or one or more queries to search.
+A straightforward but effective method is to ask an LLM to rewrite queries to search for information that is potentially needed.
+We use a few-shot prompt to encourage the LLM to think, and the output can be none, one or more queries to search.